SatCloP/pyrtlib/README.md

 # Example

-For some example of usage of the pyrtlib see the [examples gallery](docs/examples).
-Code can be downloaded both a python script or notebook file.
+For examples of how to use pyrtlib see the [examples gallery](docs/examples).
+Code can be downloaded both as python script or notebook file.

 ## Performing calculation of brigthness temperature for a model.
 Atmospheric profile definition: